cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 After completing this lab, you will be able to:

+-  Prepare Hyper-V for assessment and migration by using Azure Migrate

+-  Assess Hyper-V for migration by using Azure Migrate

--   Configure Azure Site Recovery
+-  Migrate Hyper-V VMs by using Azure Migrate

--   Perform test failover

--   Perform planned failover

--   Perform unplanned failover

 ## Lab Environment